ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Storage

 In cloud-native architectures, decoupling elastic compute from shared storage exposes a substantial performance gap when analytical workloads operate on cold or partially cached data.
-As a result, query execution often becomes I/O-bound, with remote storage accesses introducing high latency and, more critically, unpredictable variance.
+As a result, query execution often becomes I/O-bound, with remote storage accesses introducing high latency.
 These factors amplify tail stalls and frequently dominate end-to-end analytical response time.
-Production traces from large-scale \sysname deployments show that small-block I/O can vary by more than an order of magnitude across percentiles, with over 70\% of execution time spent on cold reads in I/O-intensive workloads.
-As the cluster scales, read amplification and tail latency increasingly constrain analytical performance.
+Production traces from \sysname deployments show that small-block I/O can vary by more than an order of magnitude across percentiles, with over 70\% of execution time spent on cold reads in I/O-intensive workloads.
+As the cluster scales, read amplification and tail latency increasingly constrain analytical performance. \end{sloppypar}

-The root causes of remote I/O performance degradation vary across storage backends.
-In HDFS deployments, latency is inflated by NameNode lookups and block-location resolution; replication improves availability but does not materially reduce cold-read latency because each read still targets a single replica.
-On the other end, object storage (e.g., AWS S3) exposes high first-byte latency and limited per-request throughput~\cite{durner2023anyblob}, requiring hundreds of concurrent requests to saturate bandwidth and imposing nontrivial CPU and scheduling overhead.